About Cataract:

 • Your child should stay in the hospital for 2-3 days to make sure the eye is healing well.

 • Your child should avoid all outdoor activities for 4-6 weeks.
-This is to reduce the risk of injury.
+This is to reduce the risk of injection.

 • All children will require glasses for the best results (regardless of the type of surgery)